colynhn/PaperReadingNotes/README.md

-# PaperReadingWeekly

-# some small notes of the reading paper every week.
+# PaperReadingWeekly: some small notes of the reading paper every week.